texas septic inspection requirements

 Why Septic Inspections Matter in Texas

-Who Regulates Septic Systems in Texas?
+Who Can Perform Septic Inspections in Texas?

 Article: Do You Have to Have a Permit to Put in a Septic Tank?